-This Plan provides for approximately 200 additional dwellings to be developed in the Neighbourhood Plan area between 2020 and 2033, as identified in paragraph 14.195 of the emerging Local Plan.
-This growth will be met through:
+This Plan provides for approximately 100 additional dwellings to be developed in the Neighbourhood Plan area between 2020 and 2033, as identified in paragraph 14.195 of the emerging Local Plan.
+This growth will be met through the site allocation in Policy WM3.

-- i the site allocations as identified in Policy WM3 and WM4 in the Plan, on Maps 3 and 4, and on the Policies Map; and - ii brownfield "windfall" sites and infill plots within the Settlement Boundary that come forward during the plan period and are not identified in the Plan.
+In addition, brownfield "windfall" sites and infill plots within the Settlement Boundary that come forward during the plan period and are not identified in the Plan will be supported where they comply with the relevant policies in the Local Plan and Neighbourhood Plan.